technusm1/kiwings/README.md

 - I had time to kill
 - I wanted to write one

-Please be advised, THIS TOOL IS NOT TESTED FOR GENERAL USE.
+> 🔥Please be advised, THIS TOOL IS NOT TESTED FOR GENERAL USE.
 On my part, I'm releasing the tool as a sandboxed app, but this tool is RELEASED AS IS, WITH NO WARRANTY - IMPLIED OR OTHERWISE.
 Being a sandboxed app, there's not much damage this app can do (it doesn't write anywhere, only has read-only permission for your ZIM files).
 Still, its better to exercise caution, and don't be an idiot.
+> If you feel some things like LICENSE, CREDITS etc. are missing, rest assured, I'm taking my time adding them to the app.
+Remember, this is still a work in progress.

 ## Features
 - Written in AppKit and SwiftUI.